AymanJabr/Microverse-BubbleSort/README.md

-Designed of a BubbleSort Algorithm with Validation using Ruby.
+Designed of a BubbleSort Algorithm with Validation using Ruby, it sorts the entered array in alphabetical order.

 ## Built With
 Ruby